 Long Reach & Short Stems

 A surprising number of gravel bike manufacturers have increased the ‘reach’ of their frames for the new model year.
 These bikes have been designed to work specifically with short stems, which is necessary in order to maintain the same distance to the handlebars.

 Longer top tubes are actually a great idea for gravel bikes as a longer overall wheelbase will provide more stability on rougher terrain, and the longer front centre provides extra toe clearance from the front wheel.
 As shorter stems increase the steering speed, manufacturers are using slacker headtube angles to slow the steering speed back to normal.

 You’ll often find identical HTAs and stem lengths across all bike sizes in this niche.
 This results in the same steering characteristics, regardless of whether you’re riding a size small or extra-large.
 This is not a new idea – mountain bikes have been designed like this for a long time now, but it’s still cool nonetheless.

 Consistent HTAs and stem lengths are not without their flaws though – it throws off the front-to-rear weight distribution a little – but realistically, this will go unnoticed once anyone adjusts to the feel of their bike.

-Examples: Bjorn Recycled, BMC URS, Canyon Grail, Curve GMX V2, Knolly Cache, Marin Headlands, Merida Silex, Nukeproof Digger, Rocky Mountain Solo, Saracen Levarg, Whyte Glencoe
+Examples: Bjorn Recycled, BMC URS, Canyon Grail, Curve GMX+, Evil Chamois Hager, Knolly Cache, Liteville 4-ONE Mk1, Marin Headlands, Merida Silex, Nukeproof Digger, Rocky Mountain Solo, Saracen Levarg, Whyte Glencoe

 Lower Gear Ratios